cloud8421/today/README.md

 8. Finish a task: `today finish 2`
 9. Rinse and repeat.
 At the end of the day, run `today out` for a end of the day message you can paste again wherever you like.
 10. Run `today clear` to remove all done and cancelled tasks.

+## Installation

+Executables for Mac and Linux are available as [releases](https://github.com/cloud8421/today/releases).

+Download the file for your architecture and decompress the archive.

+Then `chmod +x today` and move the executable somewhere in your `$PATH`.

 ## Managing the taskfile